 The Title IX Coordinator is the person designated by the University to oversee the University's Student Sexual Misconduct Policy and to whom anyone with questions about this Policy may be referred.

-The University has designated Ms. Mary Haesloop, Executive Director for Human Resources, as NDNU's Title IX Coordinator.
-Ms. Haesloop can be reached at (650) 508-3651.
-Her email is mhaesloop@ndnu.edu.
-Her office is located at Toso Residence, Namur.
+The University has designated Dr. Karen D. White, HR Director, as NDNU's Title IX Coordinator.
+Dr. White can be reached at (650) 508-3645.
+Her email is kwhite@ndnu.edu.
+Her office is located in Toso Residence, Namur.